April 4, 2018

-Using ReactXP and React Native allowed us to develop a native mobile app for two platforms and a Web app simultaneously, essentially giving us the Web app for free.
+Using ReactXP and React Native allowed us to develop a native mobile app for two platforms and a Web app simultaneously using one codebase, essentially giving us the Web app for free.
 And in this article I'm going to tell you a story behind it.

 Providing a smooth cross-platform experience with a single codebase might seem like an impossible task.
 So far, there have been several solutions to this problem—although each one requires some compromises:

 In the past, programmers rarely had good things to say about cross-platform solutions especially if they had been doing native iOS and Android development.
 Things are changing these days, however, as some of the modern frameworks have already managed to solve the performance problems plaguing them.

-Out of the above-mentioned solutions, React Native might seem like the best compromise between performance and code shareability.
+Along Flutter, React Native might seem like the best compromise between performance and code sharing.
 It’s still far from ideal if you are aiming for a truly cross-platform, single-codebase app, but we kinda loved the idea behind RN: “Learn once, write anything.”
 That means that you can share some amount of the code, but need to build some platform-specific modules for iOS and Android.

 To counter the problem of UI code sharing with React Native, several open-source libraries have recently showed up—most notably, React Native For Web by Nicholas Gallagher and Microsoft’s ReactXP.
 Both of them build upon React and React Native, aiming to provide equivalents of React Native components (i.e. View, TextInput, etc.) for “regular” (i.e. browser-based) React.
 Both also feature several helpful abstractions over common Mobile/Web features, such as key/value storage or network status.